 507 25th Street

-I am interested in anything geospatial, because nearly all ecological processes vary across the landscape.
-I seek to apply modelling and remote sensing approaches that can expand our inventory beyond forest land to areas such as rangeland and riparian areas in the semi-arid Interior West.
+I am interested in all things geospatial, because nearly all ecological and hydrological processes vary spatially across the landscape.
+I apply modelling and remote sensing tools to expand the utility of our rich forest inventory dataset to multiple forest values, such as water resources, with a focus on disturbance effects on hydrology in the semi-arid Western US.

 Why This Research is Important

 Forest managers, stakeholders, and the general public rely on good science to provide high-quality data on the condition and trends in forests across all lands, and FIA provides that information.
 The spatial and temporal intensity of FIA's plots allow us to provide forest information that is statistically robust and representative at the landscape level.
 A tremendous strength of the FIA dataset is the size and spatial representativeness of the sample, with about 90,000 plots - roughly 35,000 of which are forested - in the Interior West states.
 As an FIA analyst, I strive to continually develop innovative analyses that are useful to land managers and other scientists.
 FIA functions as the nation's forest census by collecting mountains of data, and FIA analysts need to paint those mountains of data as an information landscape that can be easily seen and interpreted by our customers.

 - Utah State University, Phd Candidate Watershed Sciences 2017